shuyanzhou/docprompting/README.md

 Shuyan Zhou, Uri Alon, Frank F. Xu, Zhiruo Wang, Zhengbao Jiang, Graham Neubig, ["DocPrompting: Generating Code by Retrieving the Docs"](https://arxiv.org/pdf/2207.05987.pdf), ICLR'2023 (**Spotlight**)

-Based on this we have the following contributions -
-1. Evaluating docPrompting on SOTA generator architectures like StarCoder and CodeLlama
-2. Evaluating docPrompting on SOTA retrievor architectures like ColBERT

----

 Since publicly available source-code libraries are continuously growing and changing, this paper introduces DocPrompting: a natural-language-to-code generation approach that explicitly leverages documentation by
 1. retrieving the relevant documentation pieces given an NL intent, and
 2. generating code based on the NL intent and the retrieved documentation.

 ---

+Based on the above, we have the following contributions with LibraCode -
+1. Evaluating docPrompting on SOTA generator architectures like StarCoder and CodeLlama
+2. Experimenting with docPrompting on SOTA retriever architectures like ColBERT

+---

 ## Experiment setup for A4

 1. With a specific focus on Python programs, we leveraged ODEX, a subset of the CoNaLa dataset.
-2. We chose to evaluate DocPrompting using CodeLlama and StarCoder as generator architectures.
+2. We evaluated DocPrompting using CodeLlama and StarCoder as generator architectures.
-3. In addition, we investigate the integration of ColBERT as a retriever to assess potential enhancements in the quality of retrieved documents.
+3. In addition, we investigated the integration of ColBERT as a retriever to assess potential enhancements in the quality of retrieved documents.

 ---